Vera Lengsfeld: After German reunification

 In 1991 she protested the Gulf War by keeping quiet during her allotted speech time in the Bundestag until she was cut off.

 She was re-elected in the 1994 General election.
 However, in 1996 Alliance 90/The Greens decided to enter into alliances with the Party of Democratic Socialism, the successors to the former SED.
 A civil rights activist rather than a leftist, Lengsfeld together with other civil rights activists such as Guenter Nooke and Ehrhart Neubert defected to the Christian Democratic Union (CDU).
 She was re-elected at the 1998 and 2002 elections as a CDU list candidate in her home state of Thuringia.
 However, for the 2005 election she stood in a single member constituency instead and lost her seat.
 For the 2009 election she ran in the Berlin-Friedrichshain-Kreuzberg – Prenzlauer Berg East constituency, the only constituency in the Bundestag to be represented by her former party Alliance 90/Greens.
 With CDU having finished a distant fourth at the previous election she was thought to have no chance of success and in the event she finished a distant fourth, slightly increasing the CDU vote share.

 In August 2009 she produced election posters featuring photos emphasizing her cleavage along with a picture of Angela Merkel in a very low-cut dress, emblazoned with the slogan We have more to offer.
 The posters drew a great deal of attention and some criticism.
 They were featured on Japanese television and in Brazilian and Peruvian newspapers.
 Some of the posters were reportedly stolen as souvenirs according to the Agence France-Presse news agency.

 Lengsfeld has opposed immigration into Germany, and helped to organize the Erklärung 2018 declaration and petition in opposition to it.

+On 30 November 2023, she resigned from the CDU.

 Personal life and Stasi observation

 In 1980 she married her second husband, the mathematician and poet Knud Wollenberger with whom she has two sons.
 Wollenberger was born in Denmark and enjoyed travel privileges.
 Unbeknownst to Lengsfeld, he had been a Stasi informant since 1972, and during their marriage he continued to file reports on her activities.
 It is not known whether the Stasi specifically ordered him to approach Lengsfeld.
 They divorced in 1992 after his Stasi involvement had come to light.
 Lengsfeld later said that she felt betrayed that anyone could marry or have children under such circumstances.
 He later explained to her that he, as a Jew, supported the GDR since he saw it as a response to Auschwitz.
 She forgave him in 2000 when he was gravely ill.

 Lengsfeld's father retired from the Stasi in 1986 rather than obey an order to break with his daughter; in 1988 he publicly took her side.

-Her son Philip is treasurer of the CDU parliamentary group of the district assembly of Berlin's Pankow district.
+Her son Philipp was treasurer of the CDU parliamentary group of the district assembly of Berlin's Pankow district.